awsdocs/amazon-redshift-developer-guide/doc_source/r_vacuum_diskspacereqs.md

   If you are loading a small number of rows into a table for test purposes, don't delete the rows when you are done\.
 Instead, truncate the table and reload those rows as part of the subsequent production load operation\.
 + Perform a deep copy\.

   If a table that uses a compound sort key table has a large unsorted region, a deep copy is much faster than a vacuum\.
 A deep copy recreates and repopulates a table by using a bulk insert, which automatically re\-sorts the table\.
 If a table has a large unsorted region, a deep copy is much faster than a vacuum\.
 The trade off is that you cannot make concurrent updates during a deep copy operation, which you can do during a vacuum\.
-For more information, see [Amazon Redshift Best Practices for Designing Queries](c_designing-queries-best-practices.md)\.
+For more information, see [Amazon Redshift best practices for designing queries](c_designing-queries-best-practices.md)\.